 - the machine is a number of years old

 - no maintenance has been done on the motor

-Take a look at the photo above, it shows the brushes from our machine and one thing you’ll notice is that one is shiny, one isn’t.
-The rough one wore out some time back and the other kept going but it also reached the limit of the backing spring and could not contact the armature.
+These brushes are a part that is expected to wear and when they do the motor cannot rotate the drum, which leads the speed sensor to think something is wrong and show the error.
+The photo attached shows the brushes from our machine and you’ll notice that one is shiny while the other is rough.
+The rough one wore out some time back while the other kept going, then it also reached the limit of the backing spring and could not contact the armature.
 No contact = no electricity = no motor movement.